return5/subtitle-time-adjust/README.md

 We're not often entertained like this!

 ```
-using this command we will increment the time code when the subtitles appear on screen by one second, we also increase subtitle number by two:
+using this command we will increment the time code when the subtitles appear on screen by 10 seconds, we also increase subtitle number by two:
 ```lua srtadjust inputfile 10000 2 outputfile```
 it will write this to 'outputfile'
 ```